binsec/binsec.github.io/nutshells/pldi-24-qrse.md

 Indeed, some inputs may not be easily controlled by an attacker in practice, such as sources of randomness for instance.

 **Robust reachability.**
-To tackle this issue, we introduced the notion of *robust reachability* in a previous paper (*put link here*).
+To tackle this issue, we introduced the notion of *robust reachability* in a previous paper ([Not All Bugs Are Created Equal, But Robust Reachability Can Tell the Difference](https://binsec.github.io/nutshells/cav-21.html)).
 Given a partition of inputs between *controlled* and *uncontrolled* ones, a program location is *robustly reachable* if and only if it can always be reached regardless of the value of uncontrolled inputs.

 While robust reachability is a strong indicator of reliability, it suffers from its lack of nuance.